National Dish of Comoros Langouste a la Vanille

 Directions for Preparing Langouste a la Vanille

-- Prepare the lobsters for cooking by piercing between the eyes with a sharp knife.
+- Prepare the lobsters for cooking by piercing them between the eyes with a sharp knife.
 This will sever the spinal cord.

 - Use a hammer or cleaver to crack the claws.

 - Preheat a large roasting pan in the oven at 450 degrees and place the lobsters in it.
 Drizzle with olive oil and roast for fifteen minutes until they become red.

 - Remove the pan from the oven and set it aside to cool.